Atlas-OS/Atlas/docs/catalog/toggles.md

 ### PauseUpdates

 Pause Windows Updates through the WindowsUpdate UX and UpdatePolicy pause dates.
-Pause also records a days value under the AtlasOS\Services key, which some UI reads.
+Enable pauses updates; Disable unpauses them.
+Enable also records a days value under the AtlasOS\Services key, which some UI reads.

 Elevation: Admin